bshiribaiev/promptly/README.md

 ## 💡 Inspiration
 Large Language Models (LLMs) are powerful tools — but they’re only as good as the prompts they receive.
 Many users struggle to write effective prompts, leading to vague or irrelevant responses.
 Others simply don’t know *how* to prompt efficiently or are too busy to fine-tune their queries.
 We wanted to make this process simple, accessible, and impactful.

-**[Prodcut Name]** was created to help users generate better, clearer, and more effective prompts — improving response quality *and* reducing unnecessary compute usage (which means a smaller carbon footprint).
+**Promptly** was created to help users generate better, clearer, and more effective prompts — improving response quality *and* reducing unnecessary compute usage (which means a smaller carbon footprint).

 ---

 ## 🧭 Why It’s Important

 - 💬 **Bridges the Gap Between Users and AI:** Most users don’t know how to communicate effectively with LLMs.
-[Product Name] empowers everyone — not just tech experts — to get high-quality results.
+Promptly empowers everyone — not just tech experts — to get high-quality results.

 - 🧠 **Improves Output Quality:** Well-structured prompts lead to more accurate, relevant, and creative AI responses — saving users time and frustration.

 - 🌱 **Reduces Computational Footprint:** Every misfired or repeated query to an LLM consumes energy and tokens.
-By helping users get it right the first time, [Product Name] promotes *sustainable AI usage*.
+By helping users get it right the first time, Promptly promotes *sustainable AI usage*.

 - ⚙️ **Saves Time and Resources:** Reduces the need for trial-and-error prompting, cutting down on API costs and unnecessary iterations.